exosite/industrial_iot_schema/insight_transform_integration_schema.md

 1. value: the literal value to pass. e.g. "2"
 1. constant: the user-provided constant value to pass. e.g. "days"
-1. format: format one or more constants, where the constant is specified betwixt two sets of brackets (`{{$constant}}`). e.g. "-{{days}}d"
+1. template: format one or more constants, where the constant is specified betwixt two sets of brackets (`{{$constant}}`). e.g. "-{{days}}d"